 If you’re not interested in such a high-grade air filtration system, there are several other options to help clean your home’s air.
 From standard air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for you.

 Help Control Germs With Germicidal Systems

 Germi-what?
-Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely emitting high intensity UV light from within your home’s air flow system.
-These bacteria-destroying appliances can kill germs and even aid in stopping further germs from accruing in your home.
+Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely giving off high intensity UV light from within your home’s air flow system.
+These bacteria-destroying contraptions can kill germs and even aid in stopping further germs from accruing in your home.
 According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their air systems.
 A UV light device will help cleanse and decontaminate indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two machines do literally the opposite of each other?
 Why would I install one over the other?
 For home comfort, suggested humidity levels are between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
 Too little humidity can lead to itchy skin, sinus sickness, cracking wood and sore throats.
 Depending on where you live, you probably have too much or too little humidity.